telerik/reporting-docs/designing-reports/report-designer-tools/overview.md

 # Report Designer Tools Overview

 Use [Report Designers](https://www.telerik.com/products/reporting/creating-reports.aspx) to create Telerik Reporting report definitions.
 We provide three different report designers.
 All report authoring environments include features such as WYSIWYG report design surface, enhanced support for expressions, and wizards for creating graphs, maps, crosstabs, tables, band, and label reports.
-Define interactive features such as parameters, bookmarks, drillthrough, and drilldown actions.
+Define interactive features such as parameters, bookmarks, drill-through, and drilldown actions.

 This document gives a brief overview of the available Report Designers.

 ## Standalone Report Designer

 [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) is a standalone desktop application that features an easy-to-use environment.
-It is available for the .NET Framework and .NET 6:
+It is available for the .NET Framework and .NET 8:

-* The executable file starting the application is `Telerik.ReportDesigner.exe` for the .NET Framework and `Telerik.ReportDesigner.Net.exe` for .NET 6.
-By default, it will be deployed upon installation of the product in '(*Telerik Reporting installation folder*)\Report Designer' folder.
+* The executable file starting the application is `Telerik.ReportDesigner.exe` for the .NET Framework and `Telerik.ReportDesigner.Net.exe` for .NET 8.
+By default, it will be deployed upon product installation in the '(*Telerik Reporting installation folder*)\Report Designer' folder.
 For example, 'C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Report Designer'.
-The .NET 6 version is in the '\.NET' subfolder.
+The .NET 8 version is in the '\.NET' subfolder.
 * Does not require Visual Studio;
 * Works with XML report definitions packaged in a zip archive `.TRDP` or in the plain legacy format `.TRDX`: